 Without at least 2 weeks advance notice, we are not able to accommodate requests to change the delivery or pickup schedule; we reserve the right to donate your share to the food pantry.
 WE CANNOT REFUND YOU FOR ANY WEEK OF THE PROGRAM.

 Q. Where does the produce come from?
 The meat?

-A. The produce and any eggs come from 2 main suppliers: Food Joy’s internal farm, South Auburn Organic Farm in Auburn, and Little Ridge Farm, in Lisbon Falls, both certified organic by MOFGA.
-However, we also buy in other organic and non-organic produce or dairy items from approximately 10 other farms in Androscoggin, Cumberland, and Sagadahoc counties.
+A. Most of the produce, and any eggs, come from 2 main suppliers: Food Joy’s internal farm, South Auburn Organic Farm in Auburn, and Little Ridge Farm, in Lisbon Falls, both certified organic by MOFGA.
+However, we also buy in other organic and non-organic produce or dairy items from approximately 10 other produce and dairy farms in Androscoggin, Cumberland, and Sagadahoc counties.
+All of our meat comes from about 10 Maine supplier farms for Farmer’s Gate Market in Wales, an aggregator and butcher of the best sustainably grown meat in the state of Maine.
+Any fish is purchased at the dock in Portland or through a local purveyor like LaRochelle’s in Auburn, and is always Maine sourced.
 We notate all sourcing and certification info on the “What’s in the Kit?” document included in your kit each week.
-We never buy in anything from out of state.
-All of our meat comes from about 10 Maine supplier farms for Farmer’s Gate Market in Wales, an aggregator and butcher of the best sustainably grown meat in the state of Maine.
+We will never buy in anything from out of state.